BMeeus/stoch_imp/README.md

 # Stochastic Impedance

+> WARNING!
+THIS README IS SEVERELY DEPRECATED AND CONTAINS ALMOST NO CURRENT PRACTICES!!
 ## Overview
 These files can be used to calculate the conductances for arbitrary systems, The general workflow is as follows:
 - Define the transfer matrix $W$: